Carbon copy: Use

 The use of carbon copies declined with the advent of photocopying and electronic document creation and distribution (word processing).
 Carbon copies are still sometimes used in special applications: for example, in manual receipt books which have a multiple-use sheet of carbon paper supplied, so that the user can keep an exact copy of each receipt issued, although even here carbonless copy paper is often used to the same effect.

 It is still common for a business letter to include, at the end, a list of names preceded by the abbreviation "CC", indicating that the named persons are to receive copies of the letter, even though carbon paper is no longer used to make the copies.

 An alternative etymology is that "c:" was used for copy and "cc:" indicates the plural, just as "p." means page and "pp." means pages.
 This alternative etymology explains the frequent usage of "c:" when only one recipient is listed, while "cc:" is used for two or more recipients of the copies.
 This etymology can also explain why, even originally, "cc:" was used to list recipients who received typed copies and not necessarily carbon copies.
 Sometimes this "cc" is interpreted as "courtesy copy".

+Figurative use

 The term "carbon copy" can denote anything that is a near duplicate of an original ("...and you want to turn him into a carbon copy of every fourth-rate conformist in this frightened land!"
 Robert Heinlein, Stranger in a Strange Land).